mdn/content/files/en-us/web/css/round/index.md

 ### Round positive values

-This example demonstrate how the `round()` function rounding strategies work for positive values.
+This example demonstrates how the `round()` function's rounding strategies work for positive values.

-The `round()` values is used to set the height of four boxes (of five).
+Of the five boxes below, the `round()` function is used to set the height of the last four.
 The value to be rounded is between 100 px and 125 px in each case, and the rounding value is 25px in all cases.
 The height of the boxes is therefore either rounded up to 125 px or down to 100 px.